 Food and Drink facilities

 The kiosks sell a wide range of food and drink.
-Details are provided in the Preston North End Away Supporters Guide.
+Details, including prices, are provided in the Preston North End Away Supporters Guide.

 We understand that alcohol will be on sale.

-The Away Supporters Guide mentions a waiter service is currently being trialled with disabled supporters who cannot access the kiosk facilities.
+The Away Supporters Guide mentions a waiter service on request for disabled supporters who cannot access the kiosk facilities.
 Kiosk staff issue supporters with an order form, the items and quantities are selected and then the kiosk staff will deliver the products to their seat.
 This service is available just after kick off.

 Deepdale is a no smoking venue.
 This also applies to the use electronic cigarettes (and/or similar products).

 Banners and flags, and musical instruments